DesnLee/desnlee/README.md

 - 👯 I’m looking to collaborate on Projects

-- 💬 Talk to me about JavaScript,  TypeScript, Telegram Bot, Open Source and so on
+- 💬 Talk to me about TypeScript, Telegram Bot, Open Source and so on

 <br>